Treatment and prevention of hepatic sinusoidal obstruction syndrome following hematopoietic cell transplantation

 SOS is characterized by hepatomegaly, right upper quadrant pain, jaundice, and ascites, most often occurring in patients undergoing HCT and less commonly following the use of chemotherapeutic agents in non-transplant settings, ingestion of alkaloid toxins, after high dose radiation therapy, or liver transplantation.
 The disease resembles the Budd-Chiari syndrome clinically; however, hepatic venous outflow obstruction in SOS is due to occlusion of the terminal hepatic venules and hepatic sinusoids rather than the hepatic veins and inferior vena cava.

 The prevention and management of hepatic SOS following HCT will be reviewed here.
 The pathogenesis, clinical features, and diagnosis of SOS following HCT are discussed separately.
 (See "Diagnosis of hepatic sinusoidal obstruction syndrome (veno-occlusive disease) following hematopoietic cell transplantation".)

-Certain pretransplant characteristics and factors related to the transplant process are associated with the development of sinusoidal obstruction syndrome (SOS).
+Certain pretransplant characteristics and factors related to the transplant process are associated with the development of SOS.
 The strength of these associations varies among studies, and no factor alone or in combination explains the variability in the risk of developing SOS among patients (table 1).

 - Dignan FL, Wynn RF, Hadzic N, et al. BCSH/BSBMT guideline: diagnosis and management of veno-occlusive disease (sinusoidal obstruction syndrome) following haematopoietic stem cell transplantation.
 Br J Haematol 2013; 163:444.